CSP197/ViewR/README.md

 4. Click on the individual images on the carousel to view as needed

 ##### All images are sourced from `unsplash.com`

-TODO: integrate with unsplash api to get random images